Sunny Afternoon Chords | The Kinks Guitar Lesson

 Sunny Afternoon chord chart.

-I like how this chord chart turned out, I feel you can see the structure well.
-The move from A minor to A major is so clear.
-That’s a modal interchange by the way.
+I’m really pleased with how this chord chart turned out—you can see the structure clearly.
+The shift from A minor to A major is especially distinct.
+That’s a modal interchange, by the way.

-In the course, we look at TAB and play along to loops to learn Sunny Afternoon in more depth, below is a preview.
+In the course, we use TAB and play-along loops to explore Sunny Afternoon in more depth.
+Below is a preview.

 Video blocked due to privacy settings